 * If you have any tattoos, you had better hide them if you go to someplace like a public bath.
 In Japan the people with tattoos are primarily the yakuza, or Japanese mafia.
 Even if you're a foreigner, having any will often give others the creeps, and many places won't let you in their establishments.

-* If you're definitely coming, bring a good digital camera with you.
+* If you're definitely coming, bring a good digital camera or camcorder with you.
 They are excellent for sending photos to friends thru the net, as well as easy to make many photo albums of your experiences here.
 Be sure to back up your files regularly by burning them on to a CD or DVD, or upload them onto an online storage site, in case you lose your camera or your memory card gets corrupted.
 The photos will be a treasure you will look back on with great fondness as you get older, and if you don't do it you'll sorely regret it later.

 Some other useful things to bring (which are very high in Japan) are aspirin, vitamins, Vicks vapor rub, OTC medicines, deodorant, suntan lotion, birthday/Xmas cards (getting cards in English to send back to friends/family may be tough or expensive), books, and some spices for some cooking.
 If you are a women wearing a US size 8 shoe or larger (25cm, Euro size 39), your size may be very scarce; the same goes if you wear larger size lingerie or clothes/suits.
 It is not hard to get stuff shipped to you, but to avoid customs hassles have your family send it to you; not direct mail-order.
 Men's shoes may be harder to find above size 9, especially in rural areas.

 * If you plan to use a smartphone in Japan, get the Hyperdia app.
 It can make train travel a breeze.
 Hyperdia is a great tool to show rail fares, times, and routes.